tsbohc/zest.nvim/readme.md

 **WIP:** not ready for general use, but feedback is very welcome!

 ## macros
-Below are a few examples of what is possible with zest.

-In each one, the top block contains fennel code written in the configuration, while the bottom one shows the lua code that neovim will execute.
+In each example, the top block contains fennel code written in the configuration, while the bottom one shows the lua code that neovim will execute.

 ### se-
 - viml-esque set option